tattabbum/trove_manual_installation/manual_installation_havana.rst

 Troubleshooting
 ---------------
-No instance IPs in the output of �trove-cli instance get�
+No instance IPs in the output of "trove-cli instance get"

 If Trove instance is created properly, is in the state ACTIVE, and is known for sure to be working, but there are no IP addresses for the instance in the output of �trove-cli instance get <id>�, then make sure the following lines are added to trove.conf: